-- If a vehicle is being used outside the geographical limitation as mentioned in the policy document.
+- If a vehicle is being used outside the geographical limitation mentioned in the policy document.

 - Consequential loss

-- Damage to tyres & tubes, unless the vehicle is damaged at the same time.
-However, the company’s liability is limited to 50% of the total repair cost
+- Damage to tyres & tubes unless the vehicle is damaged simultaneously.
+However, the company's liability is limited to 50% of the total repair cost.

-- If the vehicle is driven under the influence of alcohol, drugs or other intoxicates
+- If the vehicle is driven under the influence of alcohol, drugs, or other intoxicated substance

 - If the driver is not carrying a valid license at the time of the accident

-While the Insurance Regulatory decides third-party insurance premium for a fixed tenure, the premium calculation for own damage insurance plan depends upon several factors, such as-
+While the Insurance Regulatory and Development Authority (IRDA) decides third-party insurance premiums for a fixed tenure, the premium calculation for own damage insurance plan depends upon several factors, such as:

 - Age of the insured